Longford: Air

 Longford's main air transport centre is located south-east of the town, at Abbeyshrule.
 Abbeyshrule Aerodrome receives a regular influx of small general aviation aircraft, including the Cessna 182 and 150.
 The airport also has two flight training centres; one for general aviation fixed wing aircraft training (Aeroclub 2000) and one for microlight aircraft flight training (Ultraflight).

 Arts and culture

 The Backstage Theatre and Centre for the Arts is a facility for arts and culture projects in the town and surrounding areas.
 It is funded by Longford County Council with support from the Arts Council.
 Backstage is a member of two arts touring networks: Nasc a nationwide network of seven venues and Nomad a north midlands based network.

 Sport

-The town has a number of sports clubs and facilities, including the Gaelic Athletic Association, rugby and tennis clubs, a League of Ireland soccer club, two indoor swimming pools, a gym and an 18-hole golf course.
+The town has a number of sports clubs and facilities, including the Gaelic Athletic Association, rugby and tennis clubs, a League of Ireland soccer club (Longford Town FC), two indoor swimming pools, a gym and an 18-hole golf course.
 A swimming pool was opened in Longford in 2007.